-With free-form targeting, you can have thousands of possible targeting values, because there's no need to define each value ahead of time.
+With dynamic targeting, you can have thousands of possible targeting values, because there's no need to define each value ahead of time.
 When you need to target a specific value, you can simply enter that targeting value into your line item.

-Once you target a line item to a free-form targeting value, the value will be saved and you'll be able to select it from a list the next time you target a line item to that key.
+Once you target a line item to a dynamic targeting value, the value will be saved and you'll be able to select it from a list the next time you target a line item to that key.

 Helps to limit how often an ad from a line item is served to the same user in a specific period of time.
 Supported time ranges are minutes, hours, days, weeks, or months, and multiple capping rules may be applied.
 For example, you can set a frequency cap limiting the same user to one impression per day and three impressions per week.

 If an ad needs to appear on a website or app several thousand times over a week (for example, 7000 times per week) and the "Frontloaded" delivery option is selected, the platform will try to serve 25% extra ad impressions at the start of the week (1250 impressions) and continue to serve more than necessary until later in the week when delivery will tail off until all 7000 impressions have been served.